After 300 blog posts...

 Blog what you know: Sowmay Jain blogs about what he is good at — investing.
 That makes his blog interesting.
 Blog about what you know well — sports, fitness, classical dance, music.
 Share how you learned.
 Share why it is interesting.
 Share a road-map if someone were to start today.
 These topics are interesting.

 Blog what you want to know: As I said earlier, I blog what I learn.
 Writing helps me to think clearly.
-I learned problem solving, Hapijs, and now React Native.
+I learned Be a Problem Solver, Hapijs, and now React Native.

 Where to blog

 Once you have figured out why and what, figure out where.
-There are many blogging platforms.
+There are many blogging Roundup of popular and emerging blogging platforms.

 Wordpress (WordPress.com): This is the grand-daddy of the blogging revolution.
 More than half of blogs use Wordpress software.
 You can host on your own site or use their hosting.
 If you are not technical and just starting out, I recommend using their hosting.
 It is free to start and easy to post.